 Photoshop Elements is the preferred program for beginners and everyday consumers.
 Photoshop Elements contains many of the capabilities found in Adobe Photoshop CC, but they are much more streamlined and simplistic.

 It’s built using the same core digital editing software and technology as the more powerful Photoshop CC.
-With Adobe Elements, users can manipulate color, crop, repair flaws on a whim, as well as draw on the image.
+With Adobe Elements, users can manipulate colour, crop, repair flaws on a whim, and draw on the image.

 Limitations and What Is Photoshop Used For